-- host anti-leukocyte antibodies confronting residual product leukocytes - This grand multipara has a significant "exposure history" to foreign blood antigens and likely has a broad repertoire of HLA antibodies; and - storage-generated pyrogenic mediators.
+- recipient anti-leukocyte antibodies against residual product leukocytes - This grand multipara has a significant "exposure history"; and - storage-generated pyrogenic mediators (e.g. cytokines).

-Since 1999, Canada has had a policy to universally prestorage leukoreduce blood, which has reduced the rate of FNHTR by roughly 50%.
+Since 1999, Canada has had a policy to universally prestorage leukoreduce blood, which has cut the rate of FNHTR by roughly 50%.